When to plant Lupine in Ogle County, IL

 Ogle County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 23 and first fall frost is October 13.

-Ogle County County sits in USDA Zone 5b.
+Ogle County sits in USDA Zone 5b.
 Lupine grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Lupine grow in Ogle County County's climate?
+Can Lupine grow in Ogle County's climate?

 Your Ogle County Garden Planner — Free